GameServerManagers/LinuxGSM-Docs/FAQ.md

 I'm getting ownership issues
 =========================================================================

 The user that you're running LGSM with doesn't own all of its files.
-This can lead you to many issues, that's why LGSM warns you.
+This can lead you to many issues, which is why LGSM warns you.
 Most of the time, it is caused by uploading files as the root user.
-In the future, you'll have to re-consider the way you're adding or editing files so that they belong to the right user.
-If you're logging into your FTP as root, consider using a different method as this is very unsecured.
-Here is an [example](https://gist.github.com/UltimateByte/229c17b3c48ca10080c5e56b5513e476) of a simple user based FTP set in 2 minutes.
+Other times, it's caused by downloading/extracting/copying files as root instead of the user. **This is wrong on so many levels** and you'll have to re-consider the way you're adding files so that they belong to the right user.

+If you're logging into your FTP as root, consider using a different method as this is wrong in so many ways.
+Here is an [example](https://gist.github.com/UltimateByte/229c17b3c48ca10080c5e56b5513e476) of a simple user based FTP set in 2 minutes with proftpd.

+If you're managing files as root, just don't, do it as the user, OR, if you're obstinate, think about chown afterwards.

 You can simply fix those ownership issues by using a chown command as root.